solodev/aws/pages/solodev-cms-lite.md

 		<td align="center"><a href="#"><img src="images/cloudformation-launch-stack.png" /></td>
 	</tr>
 </table>

-The above links will launch the "Select Template" wizard with the master template preselected.
+The above links will launch the "Select Template" wizard, with the master template preselected.
 Click the "Next" button to customize the launch parameters.

 ## Parameters
+The following parameters must be configured to launch your Solodev CMS CloudFormation stack:
 ![Parameters](images/parameters-single.jpg)

 <table>